 Peter Gadd, East Midlands

 Peter is a third generation farmer of arable crops in the area of South Nottinghamshire in East Midlands region.
 Having achieved an OND in Agriculture, Peter has subsequently farmed a mix of owned and rented land of varying soil types growing predominantly winter cereals and oilseeds, and spring beans.
-Peter has represented the cereals policy interests of Nottinghamshire growers through many facets of the industry, including the NFU since 1981 and a 6-year spell on NFU Council.
+Peter has represented the cereals policy interests of Nottinghamshire growers through many facets of the industry, including the NFU since 1981 and a six-year spell on NFU Council.

 Additionally, Peter has seats on the PGRO RL Pulse Committee and also on the AHDB RL Wheat Committee.
-Now Chair of East Midlands Regional Combinable Crops Board, Peter currently has a role in the Red Tractor Technical Advisory Panel overseeing the standards review.
+Now chair of East Midlands Regional Combinable Crops Board, Peter currently has a role in the Red Tractor Technical Advisory Panel overseeing the standards review.

 Appointee: Sarah Bell